twrecked/hass-aarlo/README.md

     - air_quality
 ```

-Items on the `monitored_conditions` list are optional.
+Items on the `monitored_conditions` can be one or more of the following:

 * `total_cameras` is a global sensor showing the number of cameras detected.

 The rest of the sensors appear per camera.

-* `last_capture` the last time an event was captured by this camera.
+* `last_capture` The last time an event was captured by this camera.
-* `recent_activity` is `on` if activity was recently seen on the camera.
+* `recent_activity` Is `on` if activity was recently seen on the camera.
-* `captured_today` the number of events captured by the camera today.
+* `captured_today` The number of events captured by the camera today.
-* `battery_level` the percentage of battery remaining.
+* `battery_level` The percentage of battery remaining.
-* `signal_strength` the WiFi signal strength of the camera.
+* `signal_strength` The WiFi signal strength of the camera.
-* `temperature` the temperature in the room where the camera is, if supported.
+* `temperature` The temperature in the room where the camera is, if supported.
-* `humidity` the humidity in the room where the camera is, if supported.
+* `humidity` The humidity in the room where the camera is, if supported.
-* `air_quality` the air quality in the room where the camera is, if supported.
+* `air_quality` The air quality in the room where the camera is, if supported.

 ### Light Configuration